emberjs/guides/source/routing/generated-objects.md

 If you navigate to route `posts`, Ember.js looks for a controller called `controller:posts`.
 If you did not define it, one will be generated for you.

-Ember.js can generate three types of controllers:
-`Ember.ObjectController`, `Ember.ArrayController`, and `Ember.Controller`.

-The type of controller Ember.js chooses to generate for you depends on your route's `model` hook:

-- If it returns an object (such as a single record), an [ObjectController][2] will be generated.
-- If it returns an array, an [ArrayController][3] will be generated.
-- If it does not return anything, an instance of `Ember.Controller` will be generated.

-[2]: /guides/controllers/representing-a-single-model-with-objectcontroller
-[3]: /guides/controllers/representing-multiple-models-with-arraycontroller

 #### Generated Views and Templates